itdxer/neupy/site/docs/layers/basics.rst

 Compile Networks
 ================

-Layers in NeuPy are build on top of a Theano library.
+Layers in NeuPy are build on top of a Tensorflow library.
 It means that all operations construct computational graph that we need to compile.
 NeuPy provides a simple function that allow to compile network into Python funciton.

 .. code-block:: python